Your dream to live self-sufficiently, closer to the land and more economically is within reach.

 - Plot 4 – Root vegetables like beets, carrots, and turnips

-Read this article for a list of vegetables and fruits to grow on smaller spaces.
+Read this article for a list of vegetables and fruits and vegetables to grow on small spaces.

 Rotate your plots, planting a different crop in each plot in successive seasons.